Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

-Intuitively, the classification model learns from a historical sequence of locations visited by individuals, integrating deep learning methods (FC \cite{de2015artificial}, CNN \cite{bao2021bilstm}, RNN \cite{yang2017neural, yang2020location,chen2020context, yao2017serm}, ST-RNN \cite{liu2016predicting, kong2018hst}, Embedding \cite{du2016recurrent, yang2020location,lin2021pre}, attention mechanisms (\cite{feng2018deepmove,gao2019predicting}), and GNNs~\cite{limcn4rec} to capture transfer probabilities distribution of all possible locations, where the highest probability indicates the most likely next visit.
-For example, DeepMove~\cite{feng2018deepmove} is an attentional recurrent neural network-based method.
-It introduces two attention mechanisms to capture multi-level periodicity and utilizes GRUs to process trajectories for predictions.
-VANext~\cite{gao2019predicting} further enhances DeepMove by employing a variational attention approach that uses variational coding to capture potential features of recent mobility and combines them with recent check-in preferences to predict the location.
-Flashback~\cite{yang2020location} is a general RNN architecture designed to address the sparsity issue of user movement trajectories.
-It uses spatial-temporal context in RNN to search for hidden states with high predictive power for location prediction.
-Unlike the previously mentioned classification-model-based approaches, the regression-based methods aim to forecast continuous and exact values that represent the next spatial point an individual is likely to visit.
-For example, Song~\textit{et al.}~\cite{song2016deeptransport} introduce a multi-task deep learning framework using stacked LSTM layers to simultaneously predict future traffic patterns and positions.
-Considering the influence of multiple types of contexts (temporal, semantic, social, and geographic) on mobile prediction, MobTCast~\cite{xue2021mobtcast} introduces the transformer architecture as a spatial-temporal feature extractor to process both temporal and semantic contexts.
-Moreover, it introduces an auxiliary prediction task to explore the geographic context and predict the next location.
+Intuitively, classification models learn from a historical sequence of visited locations, integrating various learning blocks (CNN \cite{bao2021bilstm}, RNN \cite{yang2020location}, ST-RNN \cite{liu2016predicting}, Embedding \cite{yang2020location}, Attention mechanisms \cite{feng2018deepmove}, and GNNs~\cite{limcn4rec}) to capture the transfer probability distribution of all possible locations; the highest probability indicates the most likely next visit.
+For instance, DeepMove~\cite{feng2018deepmove}, an attentional recurrent neural network, uses two attention mechanisms to capture multi-level periodicity and utilizes GRUs for trajectory processing and prediction.
+Flashback~\cite{yang2020location}, a general RNN architecture, addresses user movement sparsity by using spatio-temporal context within the RNN to identify hidden states with high predictive power.
+Unlike classification-based methods, regression-based approaches forecast continuous and exact values representing the next spatial point.
+For example, Song \textit{et al.}~\cite{song2016deeptransport} introduced a multi-task deep learning framework with stacked LSTM layers to simultaneously predict future traffic patterns and positions.
+Considering the influence of multiple contexts, MobTCast~\cite{xue2021mobtcast} uses the transformer architecture as a spatio-temporal feature extractor to process both temporal and semantic contexts.